ndierckx/NOVOPlasty/README.md

 ----------------------------------------------------------------------------------------------------------
 ### 5. Heteroplasmy detection

+Only use heteropalsmy detection when you have enough coverage (>100X)!

 #### 1. Assemble the organelle genome

 First assemble the organelle genome with NOVOPlasty but without the heteroplasmy function.